We are a group of Specialist Learning Disability Nurses based in the Community Learning Disability Teams (CLDT's).

 We can give you advice about physical and mental health conditions.
 We can assess your health needs.
 We might work with you as an individual, or in a group.

-Here is a leaflet about assessments we can offer to you.
+Here is some more detailed information about what we can offer you:

 We also work with staff so that they can meet your needs.
 We may go to meetings to talk about how to help you to stay healthy.

 All of our sites have disabled access.
 Limited car parking is available for visitors.

 We have produced a video called Making Sense of Adult ADHD to help carers and families after diagnosis.

 9am – 5pm, Monday – Friday (excluding bank holidays)